Natural Animal Fibers The - Yarns and fibers - Fabrics

 Silk is a poor conductor of heat and tends to collect static electricity.
 It also has a tendency to shrink, and is sensitive to sunlight and sweat.

 Although silk is a natural and biodegradable material, its cultivation is not without impact.
 Intensive sericulture involves the use of chemicals, pesticides and fertilizers, as well as working conditions that do not always meet international standards.
-Animal welfare campaigners also criticize the treatment of the worms (with antibiotics and hormones), as well as the fact that they are scalded with boiling water while still developing.
+Moreover, the issue of animal welfare can be raised during certain cocoon-reeling processes.

 Sources: